Focus on the Family: Option Ultrasound Program

 Focus on the Family's Option Ultrasound Program (OUP) provides grants to crisis pregnancy centers to pay the cost of ultrasound machines or sonography training.
 Focus on the Family began OUP in 2004 with the goal of convincing women not to have abortions.
 FOTF officials said that ultrasound services help a woman better understand her pregnancy and baby's development, creating an important "bonding opportunity" between "mother and unborn child".

-A study released in February 2012 shows that ultrasounds do not have a direct impact on an abortion decision.
 In 2011, FOTF announced that they would like to talk with pro-choice groups like Planned Parenthood to work towards the shared goal of making abortion less common.
 Rep. Michele Bachmann (R-Minn.) introduced a sonogram bill in 2011 and, citing Focus on the Family, told Congress that "78 percent of women who see and hear the fetal heartbeat choose life."
 She was later corrected by Focus on the Family, which released a statement saying they did not release such data.
+A study released in February 2012 showed that ultrasounds do not have a direct impact on an abortion decision.

 Boundless.org

-Boundless.org is Focus on the Family's website for young adults featuring articles, a blog, a podcast, and a conference.
+Boundless.org is Focus on the Family's website for young adults ages 18–34 featuring articles, a blog, a podcast, and a conference.
+The site has been classified as a webzine, and originally included a moderated forum for young adults to exchange thoughts and ideas about topics relevant to them without being dictated what they should believe by an "authoritarian tone".
 The website covers topics such as singleness, dating, relationships, popular culture, career, and sex.

-Pluggedin.com
+Plugged In

-Plugged In is a Focus on the Family publication and associated website created for families that reviews magazines, films, books, music, and TV shows.
+Plugged In is a Focus on the Family publication and associated website created for families that reviews magazines, newspaper comics, films, books, music, and TV and radio shows.
+As of 2007 it was one of their most popular products, and reviews were offered to members through both their website and through text messages.